AllskyTeam/allsky/README.md

 ## Graphical Interface

 If you don't want to configure the camera using the terminal, you can install the web based [graphical interface](https://github.com/thomasjacquin/allsky-portal).
 Please note that this will change your hostname to allsky, install lighttpd and replace your /var/www/html directory.
+It will also move settings.json to /var/www/html.

 ```shell
 sudo gui/install.sh
 ```